GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (293).md

 If holding, treat as a normal grapple with the following exceptions.
 Your value is equal to the spell check result + spell tier + [magic] bonus.
 The grappled target cannot use [Rflx].
 You must concentrate for the entirety of the hold for it to continue.
 The grappled target gets a +1 bonus for every whole round that passes while held.
 A critical success breaks the grasp of the spell, ending it.

-**At Higher Tiers**: Each tier beyond minimum, in addition to the benefits noted above, can increase the range by 10 yards or reduce the casting time by 1 action (to aminimum of 2).
+**At Higher Tiers**: Each tier beyond minimum, in addition to the benefits noted above, can increase the range by 10 yards or reduce the casting time by 1 action (to a minimum of 2).

 **Critical Failure**: The field you create instead surrounds yourself, making you prone and vulnerable for a number of rounds equal o the spell's tier.
 Your movement speeds are reduced by half during this time.